-“If we don’t stop putting CO2 in the air, living in the Great Basin in 30 years will be like living in the Sahara,” world-renowned geochemist, Wallace S. Broecker from the Lamont-Doherty Earth Observatory at Columbia University, said at the International Symposium on Terminus Lakes, held at the w88 mobile, Reno in October.
+“If we don’t stop putting CO2 in the air, living in the Great Basin in 30 years will be like living in the Sahara,” world-renowned geochemist, Wallace S. Broecker from the Lamont-Doherty Earth Observatory at Columbia w88 mobile, said at the International Symposium on Terminus Lakes, held at the w88 mobile of Nevada, Reno in October.

-Broecker presented the symposium’s opening keynote address, reviewing lessons learned w88 mobile past precipitation patterns across millennia throughout the world.
+Broecker presented the symposium’s opening keynote address, reviewing lessons learned from past precipitation patterns across millennia throughout the world.
 Broecker has studied terminus lakes and their ability to predict the future of water availability world wide as the global climate warms for over 50 years.

 As the world looks on, over 100 global leaders are reaching across cultural and economic fences to conclude negotiations on a global agreement addressing climate change at the United Nations Framework Convention on Climate Change in Copenhagen, Denmark.
 The convention, which ends this week, calls for scientists to cross disciplinary lines to “promote and cooperate in w88 mobile and systematic observation of the climate system.”